AlexsLemonade/OpenScPCA-analysis/analyses/simulate-sce/README.md

 ```

 This will first create a permuted metadata file for the project.
-Then the `scripts/simulate-sce.R` script will be called for each sample to create simulated rds files.
+Then the `scripts/simulate-sce.R` script will be called for each sample to create simulated `.rds` files.

 ## Simulation description